Kaiako - Years 1 - 10 | Auckland

 - Experience teaching within the primary years (Years 1–8) and a solid understanding of the NZ Curriculum

-- Confidence using digital tools to connect and engage learners
+- Confidence using a range of digital tools to communicate, collaborate, and support engaging learning

-- A collaborative spirit, a positive outlook, and genuine enthusiasm for teaching and learning
+- A team-focused mindset, optimistic energy, and a real passion for teaching and learning

 Ngā Uara o Te Kura | Our Values